Foreign Corrupt Practices Act: Provisions and scope

 In the case of foreign natural and legal persons, the Act covers their deeds if they are in the U.S. at the time of the corrupt conduct.
 This is considered the protective principle of the Act.
 Moreover, the FCPA governs not only direct payments to foreign officials, candidates, and parties, but payments made to any other recipient in furtherance of influencing a foreign official, candidate, or party.
 These payments are not restricted to monetary forms and may include anything of value.
 This is considered the territoriality principle of the act.

+The FCPA's prohibition on bribes extends beyond simple monetary payments.
+The act defines bribes as "anything of value," which encompasses a wide range of tangible and intangible benefits.
+This can include gifts, travel expenses, entertainment, job/internship offers, scholarships, and charitable donations.
+For example, in 2012, Eli Lilly and Company, a U.S. pharmaceutical firm, settled an FCPA case involving improper payments made through its subsidiaries to foreign officials in Russia, Brazil, China, and Poland.
+The bribes included gifts, travel, and entertainment expenses, such as spa treatments, jewelry, and a trip to the 2006 World Cup.
+Lilly agreed to pay disgorgement of $13,955,196, prejudgment interest of $6,743,538, and a penalty of $8.7 million for a total payment of $29,398,734.

 The FCPA is subject to ongoing scholarly and congressional debate regarding its effects on international commerce.
 Scholars have found that its enforcement discourages U.S. firms from investing in foreign markets.
 This coincides with the well established observation that companies engaging in mergers and acquisitions in emerging markets face a uniquely increased level of regulatory and corruption risk.